 Look through the results from a mindset of intent analysis.
 Scan for existing content serving similar purposes and similar intent to what you want to create.

 If you see a page with the same intent as the content you want to create, consider updating the existing page rather than creating something new and causing cannibalization issues.

 Resolving Keyword Cannibalization Issues Can Drive Noticeable Gains

-Larger sites that have built up a wealth of content over time are typically the most likely to face cannibalization issues, but no site is immune from it.
+Larger sites with a lot of content are most likely to face cannibalization issues, but no site is immune to it.

 So do your site a big favor: regularly run cannibalization audits.

 These process-driven approaches can help prevent cannibalization problems from happening again.